Is homeschooling the right choice for my family?

-What are the legal requirements for homeschooled students in California?
+What are the legal requirements for homeschooled students?

 Homeschoolers have a few options to abide by state and federal laws.
 The family can qualify as a private school (consisting of one student) by filing an annual Private School Affidavit (the filing period is between October 1 and 15 of each year).
 Tutor Corps follows this route as well and files with the state as a private school.
 Homeschoolers may also enroll in private school satellite programs which are often online.
 Finally, students can enroll in an independent study program using the public school curriculum.